Should you remove the pool before listing in Fair Oaks?

 | Delay removal | Modern pool in a sunny spot, low leaf load, well-maintained | Lifestyle buyers attracted to Fair Oaks may still value it |

-Partial pool removal on a typical half-acre Fair Oaks lot runs $4,500 to $9,500.
-Full removal generally runs $10,000 to $20,000 or more.
+Partial pool removal on a typical half-acre Fair Oaks lot runs $7,500 to $14,000.
+Full removal generally runs $13,000 to $22,000 or more.
+Fair Oaks pricing sits above the regional baseline because the 1960-1985 housing stock came with larger pool footprints, mature oak coordination on most lots, and longer staging plans on big parcels.
 Where the cost varies most is in equipment access and oak coordination.
 If the only path to the pool runs under a protected oak's drip line, work is constrained and may need arborist sign-off — that adds $500 to $1,500.
 If access requires a longer reach excavator or a more involved staging plan, that adds machine and crew time.
 Sacramento County's tree ordinance covers native oaks over certain trunk diameters — we survey first and flag what is protected before the demo plan is finalized.

 - Was the oak canopy protected during work and is there an arborist letter?